trivialfis/dxgb_bench/README.md

 different number of batches and for different devices.
 For example, generating 2 batches with 1024 samples for each batch should produce the exact same result as generating a single batch with 2048 samples.
 When compiled with CUDA, CPU and GPU output should match each other.
-The benchmark script can synthesize data on-the-fly when running distributed training, which helps us to avoid storage issues during development.
+The benchmark script can synthesize data on-the-fly when running out-of-core training, which helps us to avoid storage issues during development.

 Examples